How to Replace a Broken Side View Mirror

 Buy a precut mirror and fix the broken side view mirror on your car.
 The fix costs less than $20 for parts and supplies and takes only 10 minutes to complete!

 You don’t have to replace the entire side view mirror assembly just because the glass is broken.
-Replacing the mirror glass is a do-it-yourself project that is usually inexpensive.
+Side mirror repair is a do-it-yourself project that is usually inexpensive.

 Several manufacturers offer precut glass mirrors to fit vehicles of all makes and models.
-One is Dorman Products Inc. Our local auto parts store didn’t carry the mirror for our Ford Expedition, so we ordered it from Dorman online.
+Our local auto parts store didn’t carry the mirror for our Ford Expedition, so we ordered it online.
 You’ll also need a tube of black rubber sealant (Permatex, for example), sold at any auto parts store.